thurn/violet/equipment.md

 - Gauntlets.
 Stylized flames rendered in scarlet enamel, encircle the steel gauntlets.
 Spend charges for bonus damage on crit.
 - Boots.
 Sleek leather, lean slightly forward, as if poised to leap.
 Spend charges to teleport various distances.
 - Tunic - Cord.
 Long silk, tied with 5 knots.
 Wrapped around chest.
 Bonus to dispel checks 5 times.
-- Faceware - Mask.
+- Facewear - Mask.
 Glistening metals and brilliant paints, shape of a stylized dragon head, rays of shimering metal and class spread like a sunburst around face.
 Activate to see invisibility.
 - Gauntlets.
 Thick leather, studded with dragon teeth.
 Sunder enemy weapons.
 - Cloak.
 Long, flowing, sewn from chromatic dragon scales.
 Energy resistance of your type, sprout wings.
 - Amulet - Talisman.
 Eagle claw worked from adamantine.
 Silver chain.
 Strength check bonus, good at breaking items.
 - Amulet.
 Reddish crystal shard, inscribed with arcane symbols.
 Banded with mithral, hanging from small silver chain.
 Empowers a specific spell when you cast it.
 - Amulet.
 Circular, coin-shaped talisman, half flame red and half ice blue.
 Protects from extreme temperature.
 Charges spend to give you cold & fire resistance.
 - Amulet.
 Small collection of teeth, scales, hair.
 Worn leather bag, long strings.
 Keyed to a specific creature type, you get a bonus against that creature type.
-- Headware - Helmet.
+- Headwear - Helmet.
 Flawless sapphire set on heavy steel, shining faintly, Maximizes the essentia investment of a soulmeld, temporarily adds essentia.
-- Headware - Hood.
+- Headwear - Hood.
 Black cloth, coarse fabric, eyeholes cut, rope noose at neck.
 Divine connection, good at killing enemies when they're prone/immobilized.
-- Faceware - Glasses.
+- Facewear - Glasses.
 Two ovals of murky glass, rimmed with brass, linnked with a brass arch.
 When resting on your nose, the glass clears.
 Expand your vision, you're harder to flank.
-- Faceware - Glasses.
+- Facewear - Glasses.
 Bluish energy plays about these silver-tinted lenses.
 Silver wires extend back to wrap around the ears.
 Drain power points from another creature.
-- Headware - Helmet.
+- Headwear - Helmet.
 Horned, black adamantine, absorbs the light around it.
 Fiendish visage on faceplat, hellish orange light leaks from eyes, nose, and mouth.
 Evil-aligned wearer, dispel good, inflict wounds, resist energy.
 - Tunic.
 Eye-catching tunic shifts and moves like liquid flame.
 Crystal shard burns red in the middle, fused seamlessly with the cloth.
 Fire resistance.
 Activate for a fire shield.
 - Amulet - Pendant.
 Fragile, constructed from rose gold, shaped like a flower.
 Set with many tiny fire opals.
 Fire resistance, activate for fire immunity.
 - Amulet - Throat Piercing.
 Barbs protrude from a tiny iron ring.
 Activate on critical hit for extra damage.
 - Tunic - Vest.
 Simple, seems misshapen, but fits.
 Lets you briefly make your body amorphous to avoid a deadly strike.
+- Gauntlets.
+Flakes of dried gore, crude iron gauntlet.
+Back contains the image of a single bloodshot eye.
+Lets you make touch attacks to blind a target creature.
+- Gauntlets.
+Braided mithral links.
+Can make a weapoon appear in your hand.
+- Gauntlets.
+Leather, small polished steel disks in palms.
+Reflect projectiles.
+- Gauntlets.
+Finely crafted, metal, etched with flames.
+Each set with small red crystals that rest on top on the knuckles.
+Create a cone-shaped burst of flame.
+- Gauntlets.
+Heavy, spiked, made from overlapping metal plates.
+Blood drips slowly from the junctures, coating surface with thick red ooze.
+Divine connection, bonus on touch attacks.
+- Gauntlets.
+Black leather, studded with multicolored gems.
+Makes your eldritch blast deal a specific type of energy damage.
+- Gauntlets.
+Leather gloves imprinted with arcane sigils representing different types of energy.
+Change the energy type of a weapon.
+- Gauntlets.
+Leather gloves, cracked and worn, still quite durable.
+Bonus on next weapon damage roll against a larger creature.
+- Gauntlets.
+Tan leather, bound in brass.
+Touch attack, target gets slowed.
+- Gauntlets.
+Pitted and decayed, actually fine, set with small amber crystals that rest on the knuckles.
+Cone of mental sickness, mindfire, intelligence damage
+- Gauntlets.
+Long, leather.
+Silver stitching, complex arcane runes.
+Your weapons overcome damage reduction as if they were silver.
+- Amulet.
+Black, thousand faceted gem seems to spark with an inner fire.
+Wisdom bonus, divine connection gives blindsense, can feel the locations of all dungeon walls.
+- Tunic - Shroud.
+Ghostly, translucent winding cloth for wrapping a body.
+AC bonus, attacks get ghost touch.
+- Gauntlets.
+Mottled leather, worn and threadbare.
+Hands appear rotten when worn, can paralyze targets on touch.
+- Amulet - Talisman.
+Swirl of carved arabesques, austere gray stone pendant.
+Bonus against aberrations, githyanki get extra bonus.
+- Gauntlets - Gloves.
+Forest green, silk, feel like a second skin.
+Grant bursts of dexterity, deal extra damage.
+- Gauntlets - Gloves.
+Dark whorls stream across the leather gloves, dizzying the eye and clouding the mind.
+Charges add extra damage to eldritch blasts, damage type of your choice.
+- Gauntlets - Gloves.
+Steel plates sewn onto backs.
+Small black crystal shards, mounted on the back of each hand, glowing an eerie orange, highlights the swirling mark within.
+Faint smell of sulfur surrounds.
+Cold resistance.
+Create cones of flame or touch attacks that set things on fire.
+- Gauntlets - Gloves.
+Supple white leather, embroidered with blue symbols of luck.
+Activate to reroll an attack roll.
+- Gauntlets - Gloves.
+Fine leather gloves, dyed midnight blue.
+Single ruby in the back of each.
+Steal essentia from the opponent on succesful touch attack.
+- Gauntlets - Gloves.
+Strips of hardened blue leather run to the knuckles, fingerless gloves, lightning bolt pattern.
+3x day ranged touch deals electricity damage, extra if target is wearing metal.
+- Gauntlets - Gloves.
+Black striations run across the fingers, red leather gloves.
+Harder to concentrate on spells when you hit them.
+- Gauntlets - Gloves.
+Pale blue metal, adorned with glowing, faint blue runes, caked with layers of frost and ice.
+Cast a ray of frost at will, given weapons frost property.
+- Facewear - Goggles.
+Lenses made from silvered crystal, frames hewn from smoky quartz.
+Operate without penalty in supernaturally bright light.
+- Facewear - Goggles.
+Coin-sized lenses set in a wire frame, thing wire band secure them to the wearer's head.
+Grant darkvision, +1 to attack & damage
+- Facewear - Goggles.
+Lenses continually fade between soot black and snow white.
+Ignore partial cover bonuses.
+- Bracers - Bracelet.
+Simple silver bracelet, berry-like charms hang from it, eat the berries to heal
+- Belt.
+Tightly woven human hair, blue and orange crystals braided through it.
+Activate to Cause your weapon to burst into flame.
+Activate to wind walk.
+- Tunic - Shirt.
+Layers of coarse brown horsehair, stiff, crudely woven shirt.
+Bonus to natural armor, cure wounds on another creature.
+- Amulet.
+Intricately detailed hand carved from oak bark, dangles from a crude loop of twine.
+6 abilities: barkskin, entangle, goodberry, plant browth, speak with plants, tree shape.
+- Headwear - Headband.
+Delicate golden, front set with array of three tiger's eye gems, seem to glow with an inner fire.
+Replace 1 fortitude save witih a constitution save.
+- Belt.
+Broad leather, studded with moonstones.
+Bonust o heal checks, spend charges to heal.
+- Amulet.
+Light reflects from yiny, dark, three-tined amulet like the full moon shining on a tranquil swamp.
+Lets your weapon pierce armor and scales as if they were air.
+Activate to ignore armor.